Skip to main content

 To learn more and to check the list of the security software detected by Bitdefender Endpoint Security Tools for Windows operating systems (Windows 7 / Windows Server 2008 R2 and later), refer to Software incompatible with Bitdefender Endpoint Security Tools.

 If you want to deploy the security agent on a computer with Bitdefender Antivirus for Mac, you first must remove the latter manually.
-For the guiding steps, please access Deploying Bitdefender Endpoint Security Tools on a machine with Bitdefender Antivirus for Mac.
+For the guiding steps, refer to Deploying Bitdefender Endpoint Security Tools on a machine with Bitdefender Antivirus for Mac.

 Remote deployment of BEST for Linux on Oracle - SAP